Fashion House

 Podium element

 The building massing developed from that into two long bar-shaped elements set at 90 degrees to each other.
-The podium element was meant to be a flush, glazed glass box to act as a counterpoint to the heritage brick building, therefore the condo entry is between these two volumes.
+The podium element was meant to be a flush, glazed glass box to act as a counterpoint to the heritage brick building, therefore the condominium entry is between these two volumes.

 We accomplished this by placing building massing where it would have the least impact on the neighbourhood, heritage building and still comply with the zoning by-laws, the result was a stacking of “building blocks” that created a large roof terrace on the south-east corner of the site at the 11th floor, ideal for an exterior pool.